-While the gender pay gap, which stands at around 15%, is well known, the gender pension gap reflects, among other issues, that women's private pensions are typically worth 35% less than those of men's.
+While the gender pay gap, which stands at around 14%, is well known, the gender pension gap is also significant.
+Yet, women retiring in 2024 had average pension savings of just £69,000, while men had £205,000.
+To close this gap, a girl would need to start pension saving at just three years old, to retire with the same amount of money as working men.
 According to the IFS in March 2023, generally fewer working age women were saving into a pension than men, and those that were contributed less.
 There are obvious reasons for this - disrupted careers to take time out to care for children or later caring for elderly relatives or helping with grandchildren.
 Additionally, divorced women and those who have been single mothers at some point in their working life are at greater risk of low income in retirement than the population as a whole.